 At the start of December, my long anticipated Plymouth Pear delivery arrived!
 It is approaching 5ft in height and the cutting has been grafted onto a dwarf quince rootstock.
 Surprisingly, the tree has arrived without a pot so as a temporary measure, I have planted it in the massive pot on the patio behind the greenhouse.
 It will have some protection from the worst of the wind whilst still being outside.
 Due to the continued flooding, I will be waiting to plant it out on the plot until the flood waters have reseeded.

 The chickens have been doing well too.
-Unfortunately, Holly is currently under law supervision as it looks like she has gape worm.
+Unfortunately, Holly is currently under close supervision as it looks like she has gape worm.
 Cliff has been helping me dose her with cider vinegar in the hope she perks up.
 As an additional precaution, I have moved her into the greenhouse with Rey and Leia.
 Neither of the other two were particularly impressed with the new arrangements.
 So much so, that Leia shouted her disapproval for several hours on end.
 Rey had an attempt at being top of the pecking order, only for Holly to swiftly put her in her place despite having issues breathing!
 Hopefully Holly will improve over the next day or so.

 A couple of weeks ago, I took advantage of my husband being free for a day and we managed to start digging over the plot.
 We got about a third done before calling it a day.
 The eternal joys of the British weather has curtailed any further digging as the rest of the plot is completely water-logged.
 After a surprising two days without rain, I managed to dig over another small section today.
 It wasn’t much and I gave up when I started to sink into the mud.
 If I sank, who knows if I would ever escape!